 As for the claim that these dimensions are conceptually distinct, I have argued for it mainly by presenting several possible dissociations between them.
-I discussed cases where phenomenologically strong desires are not motivationally strong, where motivationally strong desires are not recurrent, where highly recurrent desires are not motivationally strong, and where remarkably persistent desires are not phenomenologically strong in particular instances.
+I discussed cases where phenomenologically strong desires are not motivationally strong, where motivationally strong desires are not recurrent, where highly recurrent desires are not motivationally strong in particular instances.
 I have not gone through the whole matrix of possible dissociations, but I take it that the cases I discussed, if found convincing, are enough to make my point.